 (ii) Alternatively, at the Sheriff's sale, Bill obtains a certificate of purchase.
 Sam obtains the right of redemption.
 To exercise the right of redemption, the holder must remit $50,000 to the Sheriff.
 Sam sells the right of redemption to Jerry for $10,000.
 Real estate excise tax is due on $60,000 for the transfer of the right of redemption from Sam to Jerry.
 Jerry exercises the right of redemption by paying $50,000 to the Sheriff.
 The Sheriff issues a Sheriff's Deed to Jerry.
 No real estate tax is due on the issuance of the Sheriff's deed to Jerry.

 (7) Documentation.
-In addition to the documentation requirements set forth in subsections (1) and (5) of this section, a copy of the recorded original mortgage, deed of trust, contract of sale, or lien document must be presented with the real estate excise tax affidavit.
+In addition to the documentation requirements set forth in subsections (1) and (5) of this section, a copy of the recorded original mortgage, deed of trust, contract of sale, or lien document must be available and provided to the county treasurer or the department upon request.

 , 82.01.060(2), and 82.45.150.
 WSR 05-23-093, § 458-61A-208, filed 11/16/05, effective 12/17/05.]